 The present electricity rate structure in Ontario is principally based on kWh consumed rather than peak kW or peak kVA.
 This existing electricity rate structure discourages construction and use of consumer owned behind the meter energy storage.
 At the root of this problem is an erroneous Ontario government policy of encouraging minimization of electrical kWh consumption instead of encouraging minimization of peak kW or peak kVA and minimization of overall fossil fuel consumption.
-The present Ontario Long Term Energy Plan does not adequately address displacement of fossil fuels in the heating and transportation markets with non-fossil electricity.
-The present Ontario government refuses to face the reality that to displace fossil fuels the operating nuclear reactor capacity in Ontario must be more than doubled in the near term.
+The Ontario Long Term Energy Plan does not adequately address displacement of fossil fuels in the heating and transportation markets with non-fossil electricity.
+The present Ontario government refuses to face the reality that to displace fossil fuels the operating nuclear reactor capacity in Ontario must be at least tripled in the near term.

 There is insufficient public recognition that the cost of nuclear electricity delivered to an urban load is much less than the cost of equal reliability wind and solar energy delivered to the same urban load.
 An erroneous electricity transmission rate structure is to blame.
-Nuclear electricity kWh measured at the generator are more expensive than wind generated kWh measured at the generator but nuclear electricity is three fold less expensive to transmit per kWh-km, involves about 4 fold shorter average transmission distances, does not require expensive seasonal energy storage, does not incur energy storage losses and does not require balancing generation.
+Nuclear electricity kWh measured at the generator are more expensive than wind generated kWh measured at the generator but nuclear electricity is 3 fold less expensive to transmit per kWh-km, involves about 4 fold shorter average transmission distances, does not require expensive seasonal energy storage, does not incur energy storage losses and does not require balancing generation.

 These issues collectively make reliable electricity delivered to an urban load from a nuclear power station in Ontario about five fold less expensive than equally reliable electricity supplied by wind and solar generation.

-For safety in depth each modern power Fast Neutron Reactor (FNR) fuel bundle: passively shuts down if its operating temperature exceeds its operating temperature setpoint and has an independent temperature control/power shutdown system.
+For safety in depth each modern Fast Neutron Reactor (FNR) fuel bundle: passively shuts down if its operating temperature exceeds its operating temperature setpoint and has an independent temperature control/power shutdown system.
 Each FNR has many independent heat removal systems.

 In order to displace fossil fuel consumption the price of a marginal electrical kWh to the consumer must be less than the cost of a marginal fossil fuel thermal kWh.
 To meet this requirement the electricity system revenue must be primarily obtained from a charge proportional to each consumer's monthly peak kW or peak kVA.
-The peak kW or kVA measurement apparatus should have a 4.5 hour step response time and should be automatically disabled at times when the Independent Electricity System Operator (IESO) signals that there is a significant surplus of non-fossil electricity.
+The peak kW or kVA measurement apparatus should have a 4.3 hour step response time and should be automatically disabled at times when the Independent Electricity System Operator (IESO) signals that there is a surplus of non-fossil electricity.

 Prevention of thermal runaway requires: